Artoria2e5/svg-emoticons/README.md

 How to use
 ----------

-Sometimes [Releases](https://github.com/Arthur2e5/svg-emoticons/Releases) contain some Bitmaps or Optimized SVGs.
+Sometimes [Releases](https://github.com/Arthur2e5/svg-emoticons/releases) contain some Bitmaps or Optimized SVGs.
 Check them out.
+If you are looking for those Ingress images, just go there.

 Use [Download Zip](https://github.com/Arthur2e5/svg-emoticons/archive/master.zip)
 on the right side of the page to get a HEAD snapshot containing all the SVGs; or you can wander